Social Cognition and Communication

 Current research projects

 - Are emoji emotional?
-(Dr Linda Kaye)
+(Professor Linda Kaye)

 - The impact of loneliness on processing social cues (Eleanor Clarke, Dr Felicity Wolohan, Dr Nicola van Rijsbergen)